Spatial anisotropies from long wavelength scalar and tensor modes: Bianchi models in a nutshell

 Given the metric \eqref{eq:spacetime-metric}, we can compute Einstein equations for a given source.
 In this work we are interested in a perfect and \emph{non-tilted} fluid, for which

 where $\bar{\rho}$ and $\bar{p}$ are the fluid's energy density and pressure as measured in the frame defined in~\eqref{eq:spacetime-metric}, respectively, and which depend only on time.
 It is also convenient to write $g_{ij}(t)=a^2(t)\gamma_{ij}(t)$, where $a(t)$ is the average scale factor.
-Changing to conformal time $\dd \eta = a\dd t$ we find, after linearizing over $\gamma_{ij}$~\cite{Pereira:2019mpp,Pontzen:2010eg}
+We then find, after linearizing over $\gamma_{ij}$~\cite{Pereira:2019mpp,Pontzen:2010eg}